AutoRABIT Salesforce DevOps in Provar Test

 Note: The following steps assume that you are using Chrome and Git.

-On the sidebar, select CI Jobs and then select Create CI Job in the top right corner.
-From this menu, select Run Test Automation Scripts.
+Select CI Jobs and Create CI Job in the top right corner of the sidebar.
+From this menu, choose Run Test Automation Scripts.

-Note: You can combine steps listed above in pipelines, but for the purposes of this guide, we will only be running Provar test cases, not performing any deployments or any other CI operations.
+Note: You can combine the steps listed above in pipelines, but for this guide, we will only be running Provar test cases, not performing any deployments or any other CI operations.
 This is typical of how you would set up a nightly regression test for a specific org environment.

 Give your CI job an easily recognizable name and description (optional).